Evaluating Professional Advice: 11 Questions to Answer Before You Commit

 Regardless of your financial objectives and constraints, some financial advisors only offer one or two approaches to managing wealth, specifically portfolio management.
 For instance, you may find advisors who build practically the same portfolio for all of their investors without taking into consideration their ability or willingness to tolerate risk.
 Most financial advisors realize that customized portfolios provide the best way to achieve investors' goals and objectives.
 However, be cautious and ask how tailored their portfolio solutions are.

 Question 3: What are the specific qualifications of the advisors?

 What education do the investment advisors have?
 Bachelor's?
 Master's?
 Find out what their degree is in: finance, accounting, marketing, economics, literature?
 You would be surprised at the number of practicing advisors who have either no bachelor's degree or a degree in a field unrelated to finance and investing.
-You should also investigate whether or not the advisors have earned professional designations, such as CPA (Certified Public Accountant), CFP (Certified Financial Planner), CFA (Chartered Financial Analyst), or ChFC (Chartered Financial Consultant).
-Having a designation illustrates commitment and very specialized knowledge that can separate the top advisors from the rest of the pack.
+You should also investigate whether or not the advisors have earned professional certifications such as CPA (Certified Public Accountant), CFP or Certified Financial Planner, CFA (Chartered Financial Analyst), or ChFC (Chartered Financial Consultant).
+Having a certification illustrates commitment and very specialized knowledge that can separate the top advisors from the rest of the pack.

 Question 4: How much and of what type of experience do the advisors have?

 You should find out how long the advisors have been in practice and how long they have been in their present role.
 A follow-up question could address the advisors' specific work experience.
 Also, do not be fooled by age.
 Many advisors who enter the business late in their careers have as much (or as little) to offer as someone straight out of college.